Temp Mail Logo

 Examples

-Authentication results explained -- what each outcome means
+Authentication results explained: what each outcome means and how to respond

 Authentication-Results: mx.example.com; spf=pass smtp.mailfrom=sender.com; dkim=pass header.d=sender.com; dmarc=pass p=reject header.from=sender.com Hops: 2 | Total delay: 0.8 seconds